Security and authentication

 The following considerations can help determine which type of authentication to implement:

-• Access to resources—Your app can access ready-to-use services using an API key, User authentication, or App credential authentication.
+• Access to resources—Your app can access location services using API key authentication, User authentication, or App authentication.
 To access private data hosted in ArcGIS Online or ArcGIS Enterprise, or content that requires an ArcGIS Online subscription, your app needs an authenticated user to sign in with their account.

-• User experience—If you don't want to make users log in, your app can access ready-to-use services using an API key or App credential authentication.
+• User experience—If you don't want to make users log in, your app can access location services using API key authentication or App authentication.
 In this case, users will not need to have an ArcGIS account in order to use your app.

 • Usage charges—If you want service usage to be charged to the user's account, your app must request that the user log in.
-When using an API key or App credential authentication, all access to services from your app will be charged to your developer account.
+When using API key authentication or App authentication, all access to services from your app will be charged to your ArcGIS account.

 You might also need to consider the level of security required for your app, how your app will be distributed, and your available ArcGIS products and accounts.